-One of the prerequisites for building a virtual team is to have a solid virtual workplace.
+One of the prerequisites for building a virtual team is to have a solid virtual workplace in remote sales jobs.
 Communication and collaboration tools like Slack, Trello, GSuite, Asana, Basecamp, etc. all help with this.
 It ensures that there is transparency in data availability and no lead is being lost because the sales rep did not have the right information to act upon.

 4. Onboarding and training new sales reps